westlicht/rc505-editor/README.md

 ![Screenshot](screenshot.png)

 The *RC-505 Editor* allows for easy management of the content stored on the [BOSS RC-505 Loop Station](http://www.boss.info/products/rc-505/).
 The software is written in C++11 on top of the [JUCE](http://www.juce.com) framework and runs on all major platforms (OSX, Linux and Windows).
-It was originally developed to simplify the task of copying loops created in DAWs to the looper but evolved into a fully featured editor with the following functionality:
+It was originally developed to simplify the task of copying loops created in DAWs to the looper, but evolved into a fully featured editor with the following functionality:

 - play/preview patches (not supporting all features of the hardware)
 - rename and move patches